-QUICK FRESHES are our regular Sunday notes on the homeschool week ahead.
-Pick one or two (or more!) of the items below and use them to enrich your homeschooling schedule!
+Quick Freshes are our regular Sunday notes on the homeschool week ahead.
+Pick one or two (or more) of the items below each week and use them to enrich your homeschooling schedule!
 Visit our River Houses calendar page (riverhouses.org/calendars) and print your own homeschool calendar for the entire year.

-🌒 THE MOON at the beginning of this week is a waxing crescent— a good time for star gazing!
-Track the moon’s phases each month at timeanddate.com/moon/phases, and dial up this week’s constellations and explore the moon’s features with your homeschool star atlas and world atlas (riverhouses.org/books).
+🌖 THE MOON at the beginning of this week is gibbous and waning — a good time for moon watching and an increasingly good time for stargazing!
+You can dial up this week’s constellations and explore the moon’s features with your homeschool star atlas and world atlas (riverhouses.org/books).

-🌎 EVERYTHING FLOWS: Liechtenstein is one of our countries-of-the-week, so our Weekly World River is the Ziz River, which rises on the eastern slopes of Morocco’s snow-capped Atlas Mountains and then flows east until it passes into Algeria and vanishes in the Sahara desert.
-You can chart the Rhine’s course in your River Houses atlas (riverhouses.org/books), and you can read much more about it in the comprehensive Rhine entry in Wikipedia (or perhaps at your local library the next time you visit).
+🌎 EVERYTHING FLOWS: Morocco is one of our countries-of-the-week, so our Weekly World River is the Ziz River, which rises on the eastern slopes of Morocco’s snow-capped Atlas Mountains and then flows east until it passes into Algeria and vanishes in the Sahara desert.
+You can chart its course in your recommended homeschool atlas (riverhouses.org/books), and you can read more about it in the Ziz River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Let the river run: Why not do a homeschool study of world rivers over the course of the year?
-Take the one we select each week (above), or start with the river lists in your almanac (pages 691–692), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
-A whole world of geographical learning awaits you.
+Take the one we select each week (above), or start with the river lists in your almanac (pages 691–693), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
+A whole world of geographical learning awaits you!

-What do you have planned for the homeschool week ahead?
+What do you have planned for your homeschool this week? 😊